-Any research can be proposed to SHEMAS, however each research project and output will be sorted out by series of objective labels, to allow the reader to understand its format, aims and potential impact.
+Any research can be proposed to SHEMAS, however each research project and output will be sorted by a series of objective labels, to allow the reader to understand its format, aims and potential impact.
 SHEMAS distinguishes between the different categories of research based on the following criteria:

-Format: scholarly publication (with peer-review), publication (without peer-review, but edited), self-publication, orally transmitted (workshop, unpublished lecture)
+Format: scholarly publication (with peer-review), publication (without peer-review, but edited), self-publication, orally transmitted (workshop, unpublished lecture).

-Support: paper publication, electronic publication, video, conference, workshop
+Support: paper publication, electronic publication, video, conference, workshop.

 Who can be considered as a “researcher”?

-The organisations aiming at governing or supporting HEMA activities do not yet have set a framework for recognition of the researcher status within the communities of practitioners.
+The organisations aiming at governing or supporting HEMA activities do not yet have a framework for the recognition of researcher status within the communities of practitioners.
 Therefore, it is difficult to identify and to evaluate the researcher within those communities, especially if they do not publish or share their research.

-SHEMAS distinguish the following status:
+SHEMAS distinguishes between the following status: